A good search engine optimization strategy will focus on both on-page SEO and off-page SEO tactics.

 Below are the different types of off-page SEO.
 You can find more information in my detailed guide on what is off-page SEO.

 The most influential type of off-page SEO is the number and quality of backlinks to your website.
-And while the number of links a web page gets is important, the quality of those links is more valuable.
+As mentioned in the post on referring domains vs backlinks, while the number of links a web page gets is important, the quality of those links is more valuable.

 According to Moz, “the authority of the linking site and the linking page both matter.”
 Therefore, it’s better to have a backlink pointing to a page on your site that is both relevant and from a trusted source.